NICER Perspective on TeV Blazar Mrk~421: X-ray Variability and Particle Acceleration: OBSERVATION AND DATA PROCESSING

 \section{OBSERVATION AND DATA PROCESSING}

 For our analysis, we utilized archival data from the Neutron Star Interior Composition Explorer (\textit{NICER}), a soft X-ray timing instrument aboard the International Space Station (ISS) \citep{Gendreau2016, Arzoumanian2014}. \textit{NICER} provides high-sensitivity rotation-resolved spectroscopy of thermal and non-thermal X-ray emissions from various astronomical sources primarily neutron stars in the 0.2–12 keV energy range.
 As a non-imaging X-ray telescope, \textit{NICER} is designed primarily for high-precision timing and spectral studies \citep{Gendreau2016}.
 The instrument consists of 56 aligned Focal Plane Modules (FPMs), each integrating an X-ray concentrator (XRC) optic and a silicon drift detector (SDD), of which 52 are currently operational \citep{Malacaria2023}.
 An individual Focal Plane Module (FPM) comprises a detector, a preamplifier, and a thermoelectric cooler.
 Each XRC collects X-rays over a large geometric area from a roughly 30 arcmin$^2$ region of the sky and focuses them onto a small SDD\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/}}.
 The SDD detects individual photons, records their energies with good spectral resolution (a few per cent) in the energy band of 0.2–12 keV and provides a time resolution of approximately 100 nanoseconds and an energy resolution of about 150 eV at 6.5 keV.
-With its exceptional temporal resolution (100~ns) and minimal instrumental background, NICER provides valuable capabilities for diverse high-energy astrophysical applications, extending beyond its primary neutron-star science goals to studies of relativistic jet dynamics and nonthermal emission processes in blazars.
+With its exceptional temporal resolution (100~ns) and minimal instrumental background, \textit{NICER} provides valuable capabilities for diverse high-energy astrophysical applications, extending beyond its primary neutron-star science goals to studies of relativistic jet dynamics and nonthermal emission processes in blazars.
+The sensitivity of \textit{NICER} in the soft X-ray band provides a substantial advantage for investigating high-synchrotron-peaked blazars such as Mrk 421, where the synchrotron emission extends into the X-ray regime.

 In this study, we analyzed \textit{NICER} observations of Mrk~421, a well-known high-synchrotron-peaked (HSP) blazar and bright TeV emitter, which is an excellent candidate for X-ray variability and spectral index evolution studies.
 The observational details are summarized in Table~\ref{tab:obs-details}, where we present the record of all \textit{NICER} observations used in this work.
 For the analysis, we restricted the energy range to 0.4–10~keV to ensure optimal calibration, minimize interstellar absorption at lower energies, and reduce background contamination at higher energies.